 A central challenge in public health is tackling socioeconomic disparities in health outcomes.
 Graded, inverse associations between socioeconomic status (SES) and a broad array of health outcomes, including CVD, diabetes, hypertension, a number of cancers, and all-cause mortality, have been extensively documented by a long history of research.28,29 More recently, a number of studies have observed socioeconomic disparities in inflammatory burden, with CRP, IL-6, and fibrinogen being consistently elevated in lower SES categories.30-33

 Commonly hypothesized pathways for the impact of SES on inflammation are health status, behavioral (smoking, physical activity) and psychosocial (stress etc.) factors.31,34 Sleep may represent an underexplored link in this causal chain.
 Sleep restriction35 and poor quality sleep36,37 have been found to be more prevalent among individuals of low SES.
 Low income and low education are associated with adverse social and environmental conditions that impede adequate sleep38 and a growing number of lower-paid jobs involve precarious shift work and non-standard hours.39 Therefore, it seems possible that sleep parameters may in part mediated the relationship between SES and inflammation.
-While a causal link between sleep duration and CRP has been demonstrated,22 a number of confounders challenge the estimation of a causal parameter from an observational study.
-Short sleep was strongly associated with low physical activity and high BMI in cohorts in the US and UK,40 factors which have well-known associations with increased inflammation.31 Post-menopausal hormone replacement therapy improved sleep disorders in a randomized controlled trial,41 and is also associated with higher CRP.42 Hormonal contraceptive use also predicts higher CRP in young women.43 Age, race/ethnicity, and gender have been shown to impact a wide range of health outcomes are likely important to adjust for in any observational study.

 Sleep is a modifiable risk factor for which efficacious non-pharmacological interventions exist.40 However, to our knowledge, no study has examined whether sleep mediates the relationship between SES and inflammation.
 The purpose of this study was to assess the role of short duration (<6 hours per night) and poor quality sleep as potential mediators between SES measures such as income and education, and inflammatory burden marked by plasma CRP.

 Methods